-Elasto-Gel Hypothermia Cooling Cap/Cold Cap for Hair Loss80 people have chosen this
+Elasto-Gel Hypothermia Cooling Cap/Cold Cap for Hair Loss

 Scalp cooling can help reduce hair loss or hair thinning that is caused by chemotherapy.
 The Elasto-Gel Hypothermia Cooling Cap works by cooling and contracting the blood vessels to the scalp, which reduces the amount of chemotherapy drugs that are carried to the hair follicles.

 - 4-way stretch material remains flexible and stretchable when frozen and will not leak if punctured

 - Therapeutic ice (or heat) treatment up to 30 minutes per application

 - Simple to adjust chin strap for the perfect fit

 - Includes: 1 hypothermia cap, 2 disposable liners

 - Product Weight - 2.5 lbs.
 Made in the USA

 Scalp cooling is not suitable in the following circumstances: